monocle2ai/examples/python/lg-travel-agent/README.md

 6. Replace <OPENAI-API-KEY> with the value of OpenAI API key
 7. Right click on the file.
 It will pop up a list of menu options.
   - Select `Monocle` -->  `Run Python with Monocle`
-8. The application will prompt you for a travel booking task.
-You can enter something like `Book a flight from SFO to BOM next week.
+8. The application will be launched in a new terminal window and it'll prompt you for a travel booking task.
+  - A simple single task provides an accurate response `How's the weather going to be in Mumbai next week`
+  - A larger, more complex prompt results into inaccurate response `Book a flight from SFO to BOM next week.
 Book Marriot hotel in central mumbai.
 Also how't the weather going to be in Mumbai next week?`
-9. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to review trace summary
+9. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to analyze the trace using Copilot and Monocle MCP.
+It'll illustrate how Monocle trace captures the details of the agentic execution and the how to determine the root cause of the problematic agent behavior.